What is Insect Shield?

 A small item of Insect Shield clothing provides less repellency than a larger one.
 You may need to adjust the amount of Insect Shield apparel you wear, depending on the number of biting insects that are present.
 For example, you might prefer to wear pants instead of shorts in certain situations; long sleeves instead of short; or add a hat and socks.
 Topical repellent can be used for exposed skin, and is especially recommended for heavily infested locations.

-How long will Insect Shield protection last?
+How long does Insect Shield last?

 Chart: The durability of Insect Shield repellent clothing treatment compared to other kinds of performance treatments